Asheboro, NC Demographics

 A map of Asheboro's Population by Race

-Of the 776 places in North Carolina, Asheboro is the 39th most populous.
+Asheboro is ranked the 41st most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Asheboro was ranked the 39th most populous place in the 2020 Census.

 Asheboro's White Population